Olipear/Portfolio/src/pages/projects/project-1.md

       ![Wireframe with toggles](/img/wireframe-binary-toggles.jpg "Wireframe with toggles")

-      In a few of my wireframes I had the footstool as a distinct section underneath the 620, however I decided that the footstool should
+      Most of my initial wireframes had the footstool as a distinct section, but on the same page as the chair.
+I decided that the footstool should have it's own configurator, identical to the chair.

       #### Moving to prototypes